jakob-rzeppa/redis-clone-rust/README.md

 - A connection spawns a tokio task
 - One writer / multiple readers -> the value that shall be updated can't be read during the operation, but other values are able to be read while a different value is updated

-### Requests v1
+### Requests

-The connection should be a tcp stream in big-endian format
+- u8 version

-- 0th byte metadata (version of the request and command (GET, SET, INSERT, REMOVE))
+- u8 command (GET, SET, INSERT, REMOVE)
+- u16 content length
+- content of specified length

 #### GET

-- 1-4 u32 id
+- u32 id

 #### SET

-- 1-4 u32 id
+- u32 id
-- 5-6 u16 length
-- rest data
+- content

 #### INSERT

-- 1-2 u16 length
-- rest data
+- content

 #### REMOVE

-- 1-4 u32 id
+- u32 id

-### Response v1
+### Response

-> the response version is the same as the request one, so no need for metadata
+the same metadata as the request

+- u8 version
+- u8 command
+- u16 status code
+- u16 content length
+- content of specified length

 #### Insert

-u32 id
+- u32 id

 #### Get

-- u16 length
-- rest data
+- content